Area of Practice

 Californa adopted and enforces the Violence Against Women Act (“VAWA”) which recognizes that domestic violence is a national crime and that federal laws can help an overburdened state and local criminal justice system.
 Domestic violence cases are handled by California courts.
 Domestic violence is the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.
 It includes physical violence, sexual violence, psychological violence, and emotional abuse.
 The frequency and severity of domestic violence can vary dramatically; however, the one constant component of domestic violence is one partner’s consistent efforts to maintain power and control over the other.

 Civil harassment is abuse, threats of abuse, stalking, sexual assault, or serious harassment by someone you have not dated and do NOT have a close relationship with, like a neighbor, a roommate, or a friend (that you have never dated).
 It is also civil harassment if the abuse is from a family member that is not included in the list under domestic violence.

-Representing clients in a legal dispute seeking money damages or specific performance.
+The Law Offices of Edward Misleh, APC represents clients in their legal disputes when seeking money damages or specific performance.
 Representation can be for a trial, arbitration, mediation, at administrative hearings.